Tour de las Américas: History

 Top level tournament golf in Latin America has had an unstable history.
 Some of the national open championships in the region are long established, but they did not traditionally form a coherent tour.
 From the late 1950s through to the mid 1970s the Caribbean Tour, which was affiliated with the PGA Tour, comprised only a small number of tournaments but attracted entrants from leading European and American golfers.
 As interest from PGA Tour players dwindled, the tour eventually withdrew their support and the Caribbean Tour folded.
 The next attempt was the IMG promoted South American Tour, which began in 1979 with the existing national opens of the five leading Latin American countries and a circuit prize sponsored by Pierre Cardin.

 A new circuit was founded in 1991, the Tour Sudamericano, which would become the first long-lived stable tour in the region.
 In 2000, new owners relaunched the tour under the name Tour de las Américas with the aim of creating a schedule which would cover the whole region from Argentina to the Caribbean, and gain broader media exposure.
 The tour soon introduced a policy of co-sanctioning some events with Europe's second tier Challenge Tour, and some years later, in 2008, a similar arrangement was agreed with the Canadian Tour.
 The TLA also co-operated with the Nationwide Tour; whereby some of the leading Tour de las Américas players are given entries to specific Nationwide Tour events.

+In May 2003, it was announced that the tour had signed a title sponsorship agreement with American Express, being renamed as the American Express Tour de las Américas.